Skip to main content

 Creating and Inspecting Series and DataFrames

-Now that you've been introduced to Pandas, it's time to start building with it.
+Now that you’ve been introduced to Pandas, it’s time to start creating real data structures.

-In this lesson, you'll learn how to create Series and DataFrames from Python lists and dictionaries.
+In this lesson, you’ll learn how to build Series and DataFrames from Python lists and dictionaries.

-These objects let you store, label, and organize data efficiently, and Pandas makes it straightforward.
+These objects allow you to store, label, and organize data efficiently — and Pandas makes the process simple and intuitive.

 Series

-A Series is a one-dimensional array with labels.
-It's like a single column in a spreadsheet.
+A Series is a one-dimensional labeled array — similar to a single column in a spreadsheet.

 Below is an example of creating a Series from a list.